Search

 Thank you for your interest in pharmacy residency training at Salem Health.

 The Salem Health PGY1 pharmacy residency program offers a diverse range of patient care and professional experiences within a large and well-established community-hospital.
-The residency program purpose is to builds on the Doctor of Pharmacy (PharmD) education and outcomes to contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and eligible for postgraduate year two (PGY2) pharmacy residency training.
+The residency program purpose is to build on the Doctor of Pharmacy (PharmD) education and contribute to the development of clinical pharmacists responsible for medication-related care of patients with a wide range of conditions, eligible for board certification, and eligible for postgraduate year two (PGY2) pharmacy residency training.

 Upon completion of the Salem Health PGY1 residency, we believe you will be a confident and highly capable general practitioner who is well-prepared for board certification and the next steps in your career.